SherifMakhlouf/FlickerSample/README.md

 ### Domain Layer

-Which contains the business logic related to the feature, for this example is deciding wither loading new searches or loading next page for the same search.
+Which contains the business logic related to the feature represented here by PhotosInteractor, this interactor decides wither to load a new query or load next page for the same query. and these cases are tested

 ### Presentation Layer